gytdau/website/_posts/2023-12-29-On-the-GPU-Memory-Hierarchy.md

 ![alt_text](/assets/gpu/roofline.png "image_tooltip"){:class="img-responsive"}

 In this graph, the highest FLOPs a specific algorithm can get is plotted on the vertical axis.
-On the horizontal axis is a new term - **operational intensity** - which is how many _floating-point operations_ are done per _floating-point loaded in_[^1].
+On the horizontal axis is a new term - **operational intensity** - which is how many _floating-point operations_ are done per _floating-point loaded in_.

 The shape of the roofline chart is triangular at the beginning, because at low operational intensities, we’re mostly waiting for data to be loaded in.
 As the operational intensity increases, we become compute-bound, and so the FLOPs cap out.